younsoo4883/Proteogenomic-analysis-of-Human-Early-Onset-Gastric-Cancer/README.md

     snakemake --snakefile [Snakefile] --cores [numb_of_cores] --use-conda

-Downstream analysis were constructed using R or python programming language.
+Downstream analysis were performed using R or python programming language.

 Reference